EvolEcolGroup/tidypopgen/README.md

 There is also an article showing how to project ancient DNA data onto a PCA fitted to modern data: ['aDNA projection' article](https://evolecolgroup.github.io/tidypopgen/dev/articles/pca_aDNA_projection.html).

-Finally, `tidypopgen` is fast and can handle large dataset easily.
+Finally, `tidypopgen` is fast and can handle large datasets easily.
 See a ['benchmark' article](https://evolecolgroup.github.io/tidypopgen/dev/articles/benchmark_hgdp.html) using the HGDP, a dataset of over 1000 individuals typed for 650k SNPs.
 We can load the data, clean it, run imputation, PCA and pairwise Fst among 51 populations in less than 20 seconds on a